Sandra Dombrowski

-Sandra Frey (née Dombrowski; born 1966/1967) is a Swiss retired ice hockey player and referee.
+Sandra Frey (née Dombrowski; born 19 March 1967) is a Swiss retired ice hockey player and referee.
 After playing for the Swiss national team, she became the first female referee to work in the men's Swiss League.
 She later became the first woman to referee a gold-medal game at the IIHF Women's World Championship, doing so in 1992, 1994, and 1997.
 She retired from on-ice officiating after the 1998 Winter Olympics women's ice hockey tournament, then worked as a referee supervisor for the Swiss Ice Hockey Federation and the International Ice Hockey Federation (IIHF).

-In December 2022, she was announced as the first female on-ice official to be inducted into the IIHF Hall of Fame.
+In May 2023, she was the first female on-ice official inducted into the IIHF Hall of Fame.